WHY GO: It’s no big secret that Hanover NH is Dartmouth College. The campus takes up most of Hanover, including the Town Green and some shops.

-You can make a complete meal out of terrific starters like Homemade Sour Cream Potato Chips with Truffle and Onion Dip ($6), Gnocci ($10), and phenomenal Deviled Eggs, or dive into main dishes like Cauliflower “Steak” ($17), Slow Roasted Salmon ($26) and Grilled Filet Mignon ($35).
-If you haven’t been here since last year, you won’t recognize the place.
+You can make a complete meal out of terrific starters like Homemade Sour Cream Potato Chips with Truffle and Onion Dip ($6), Gnocci ($10), and phenomenal Deviled Eggs.
+Or, dive into main dishes like Cauliflower “Steak” ($17), Slow Roasted Salmon ($26) and Grilled Filet Mignon ($35).
+If you haven’t been here in years, you won’t recognize the place.

 Where to Stay in Hanover NH

-Interior designers incorporated the work of New England’s best artisans in the hotel’s reimaging and there are plenty of nods to Dartmouth College itself.
-A white Dartmouth-color cable-knit sweater throw sits on the edge of each cushy bed and alumni will find Dartmouth yearbooks in a cabinet next to the elevator.
+Interior designers incorporated the work of New England’s best artisans in the hotel’s reimagining.
+They also threw in plenty of nods to Dartmouth College itself.
+A white Dartmouth-color cable-knit sweater throw sits on the edge of each cushy bed.
+Past students can find Dartmouth yearbooks in a cabinet next to the elevator.
 There’s even a clever message board that lets alumni post their names and graduation years so that other guests can see who’s in residence.
 Rates begin at $165-$220 off-season and $220 to $600 in season.

 Chic and boutique, this “off-Green” inn is Kimpton-ish in funky style and décor.
 Plus, it’s just a couple of blocks from Dartmouth.
 Rates $180-$270 per night.